VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 # Bitpixel CoinOPS Next 2

+3/9/2021

+-Updated retrofe.exe to show coinops on the bitpixel on splash screen.

+Copy the coinops.png from the [add to pixelcade-user-folder] and place inside your [drive]:\pixelcade\user folder.

 3/8/2021

 Just received my atgames bitpixel and it did not work with Next 2.
 Added support in retrofe for support for bitPixel.